etcswap/bridge/README.md

-# Trader Joe Bridge Example
+# ETCswap LayerZero OFTv1 Bridge

-This is an example implementation of the Trader Joe Bridge using the @layerzerolabs/x-trader-joe-bridge package.
+This is an implementation of the ETCswap Bridge using the @layerzerolabs/x-trader-joe-bridge package.

 ## Required Configuration